YQMaa/algo_ex/README.md

 # Cerebrum

-Fast and flexible Deep Lear
+Fast and flexible Deep Learning platform written in C++

+The platfor